-So, hundreds of [INSERT MONSTER NAME HERE] are treating a peaceful village?
-And your party is like "Yep, let's go head-to-head and defend the people"...
+So, hundreds of [INSERT MONSTER NAME HERE] pose a threat to a peaceful village?
+And your party is like, "Yep, let's go head-to-head and defend the people"...
 I hope you have tons of minis or The Lord of the Rings game lying around.
-Also, a Deus-Ex Machina pre-planned in case your balance calculations are way off.
+Also, a Deus-Ex Machina is pre-planned if your balance calculations are way off.

 There is a way to simplify things without breaking or changing the balance.
-Let's say 50 goblins are walking your way, goblins have 7 HP on average.
-If your characters gained a few levels, they will be killing those boys in 1 or 2 hits 95% of the time.
-So, if the goblin takes 4 damage - he isn't killed.
-But instead of writing in a notepad that he has 3 HP left I just mark him as injured - put some plastic circles from used water bottles onto him - the filthy way of Mat Mercer.
-Now, if the injured goblin takes another hit, he is done.
+Let's say 50 goblins are walking your way.
+Goblins have 7 HP on average.
+If your characters gain a few levels, they will be killing those boys in 1 or 2 hits 95% of the time.
+So, if the Goblin takes four damage - he isn't killed.
+But instead of writing in a notepad that he has 3 HP left, I mark him as injured - put some plastic circles from used water bottles onto him - the filthy way of Mat Mercer.
+Now, if the wounded Goblin takes another hit, he is done.

-Obviously, sometimes a goblin could take 3 damage and then 2 more, and die, while he should have had 2 HP left.
+Sometimes a goblin could take three damage and then two more and die, while he should have had 2 HP left.
 But this is just too rare when players are of a sufficient level.

 Cut in half

-There is a Cleave optional rule in DM Guide.
-I like to combine it with the rule above (about tracking XP).
+DM Guide contains Cleave optional rule, and I like to combine it with the variant rule above (The HP tracking).
 But players can only Cleave weak minions.

 If you deal 14 damage with a spear and another goblin behind the one you killed, then you impale both of them.
-If you end someone with a short sword and another one next to him, you can take a few more heads.
-A Warlock may want to find a nice line of fools to blast while a rogue gets himself in the middle of the crowd before starting his dance of death.
+If you end someone with a short sword and another one next to the target, you can take a few more heads.
+A Warlock may want to find an excellent line of fools to blast while a rogue gets himself in the middle of the crowd before starting his dance of death.

 A few limitations worth mentioning:

-Damage can only spill in one direction from the defeated creature (clockwise or counter-clockwise or in a line from nearest, based on an attack-type) and can't skip.
-If someone has two daggers or swords, they can negate this rule.
+Damage can only spill in one direction from the defeated creature (clockwise, counter-clockwise or in a line from nearest, based on an attack-type) and can't skip enemies, but can skip empty cells.
+If someone has two weapons, they can negate this rule.

-A juicy fight needs your full concentration on the Epicness, so it is important to know that all the rules are there to provide a representation of probabilities rather than a direct conversion of Actions into mechanics.
+A juicy fight needs your total concentration on the Epicness, so it is essential to know that all the rules represent probabilities rather than a direct conversion of Actions into mechanics.
 For Example:

-The damage of any weapon is provided to represent an average output someone would have with it.
-And while your character may be an expert swordsman - you yourself don't have to be.
-It is implied that your fighter decides based on the situation when to Lunge, Remise, Parry, Passata Sotto or kick someone in the nuts while you just roll an Attack action.
+The damage of any weapon represents an average output someone would have with it.
+And while your character may be an expert swordsman - you don't have to be.
+Game rules imply that your fighter decides when to Lunge, Remise, Parry, Passata Sotto, or kick someone in the nuts while you roll an Attack action.

-Also: A good warrior wouldn't miss when given an opportunity to deal a fatal blow.
-So when Attack action fails, it could also mean that there was no opportunity to perform a hit and the warrior didn't swing his sword at all.
-If he hits and deals 2 damage it could mean that he just pushes the enemy with his shield to throw them off-balance.
+Also: A good warrior wouldn't miss when allowed to deal a fatal blow.
+So when Attack action fails, it could also mean that there was no opportunity to perform a hit, and the warrior didn't swing his sword at all.
+If he hits and deals two damage, he pushes the enemy with his shield to throw them off-balance.

-Also, you can call it heresy, but: When a fighter makes 4 attacks during his Action, it can also mean that he is doing a very strong one that has 4-times the damage than he could 20 Levels earlier (Yes, I know he rolls for each one, but it just means that he is much less likely to totally miss during his turn.
-Because he is very strong).
+Also, a fighter making four attacks during his Action can mean that he is doing one mighty hit with 4-times the damage he could 20 Levels earlier.
+True, fighter rolls for each one, but he is less likely to miss during his turn because he is powerful).

-Now if there were (probably is) a Role-Play system with all the things mentioned above being performed with their own special rules, that would also imply that unless you are using that rule, you are not performing any interesting actions and just doing traditional combat, but that would be a very boring Barbarian or Bard...
+Suppose there is a system with unique rules for each of the abovementioned actions.
+In that case, that will imply that unless you are using that rule, you are not performing any interesting Actions and just doing traditional combat, but that would be very boring, Barbarian or Bard.

-As a DM I don't talk about this stuff directly, but every now and then try to show that if something makes more sense in the given situation and doesn't affect the numbers, it is what is happening.
+As a DM, I don't talk about this stuff directly, but now and then, try to show that if something makes more sense in the given situation and doesn't affect the numbers, it is happening.

 Epic encounter balance

-Does cutting through break the balance and should you account for it?
-Obviously, depends on how critical balance and XP are to your enjoyment of the game.
-And how powerful the characters should feel in your story.
+Does cutting through break the balance, and should you account for it?
+It depends on how critical balancing and XP are to your game.
+If you level up by milestones then I'd say go for this rule.
+Also, how powerful the characters should feel in your story?
 Too much power and you may lose some of the tension.
-I can offer a few counters to swing the balance back into the goblin's side a bit.
-But I personally feel fine playing without them:
+I can offer a few counters to swing the balance back into the Goblin's side.

-If a player is surrounded, the enemies get +2/+5 to hit instead of Advantage.
-That would be +2 if 2 enemies are on opposite sides and +5 if 3 are attacking one player from relatively different sides.
-Advantage may seem better (for the one getting it), but if enemies have Pack Tactics or any other Advantage source, you'll get benefits stacked and players overwhelmed.
-Also, in our campaign encounters often end with everyone surrounding the boss who has his abilities lowered by spells, and while everyone realizes there is no reason to wait for the previous player to finish his turn before rolling your own attack, DM is playing this:
+If a character is surrounded, the attacker gets +2/+5 to hit instead of Advantage.
+That will be +2 if two enemies are on opposite sides and +5 if three are attacking one creature from relatively different sides.
+Advantage may seem better than +2, but if enemies have Pack Tactics or any other Advantage source, you'll get benefits stacked and players overwhelmed.
+Also, in our campaign, encounters often end with everyone surrounding the boss who has his abilities lowered by spells.
+While everyone realizes there is no reason to wait for the previous player to finish his turn before rolling your attack, DM is playing this:

 Anything else you can do?